-The following course subjects, while not inclusive or mandatory, are suggested: science, cellular biology, nutrition, health care administration, exercise physiology, medical terminology, epidemiology, public health, computer literacy, and psychology.
+The following course subjects, while not inclusive or mandatory, are suggested for those who require additional prerequisites: science, cellular biology, nutrition, health care administration, exercise physiology, medical terminology, epidemiology, public health, computer literacy, and psychology.

 Cardiopulmonary Resuscitation In addition to the above courses, all students are required to complete instruction for adult, child, and infant CPR before entry into the program.
-This must be the Healthcare Provider CPR or CPR for the Professional Rescuer.
-These courses are offered for a fee through the American Heart Association and the American Red Cross.
+This must be the Healthcare Provider Basic Life Support course offered for a fee through the American Heart Association.
+Students are advised to wait until the summer before beginning the program so that their BLS certification does not expire before they graduate.